darusakov/RusakovLab.github.io/arachne.md

 # ARACHNE
 <div style="width: 50%; float: left; margin-right: 15px;"><img src="assets/arachne.jpg" alt="Arachne"></div>

-**ARACHNE** is a simulation platform to model multi-cell spiking  networks of neurons and astrocytes.
-In its
+**ARACHNE** is designed to model spiking networks of neurons and astrocytes.
+It benefist from
-environment, network organisation, optimisation, and execution benefit from pre-set, optimised parallel algorithms for remote computations, and from a friendly user interface which is operated from your own computer.
+optimised parallel algorithms for remote computations and a user-friendly interface operated from a local computer.
 A neuroscientist without IT background should be able to incorporate the representative variety of biophysical mechanisms pertinent to nerve and astroglial cells, within a single network model.